zhangaz1/.hammerspoon-7/README.md

 #### NotificationCenter:bindHotkeys(\_mapping)

 _Method_
 Bind hotkeys for this module.
 The `_mapping` table keys correspond to the following functionalities:

-- firstButton - clicks on the first (or only) button of a notification center banner.
+- `firstButton` - clicks on the first (or only) button of a notification center banner.
 If banners are configured through system preferences to be transient, a mouse move operation will be performed first to try and reveal the button, should it exists.
-- secondButton - clicks on the second button of a notification center banner.
+- `secondButton` - clicks on the second button of a notification center banner.
 If banners are configured through system preferences to be transient, a mouse move operation will be performed first to try and reveal the button, should it exists.
 If the button is in fact a menu button (that is, it offers a dropdown of additional options), revealing the menu will be favored over a simple click.
-- toggle - Reveal the notification center itself (side bar).
+- `toggle` - reveals the notification center itself (side bar).
 Once revealed, a second call of this function will switch between the panel's 2 different modes ("Today" and "Notifications").
 Closing the panel could be done normally, e.g. by pressing escape.

 **Parameters:**

-- \_mapping.
-See the Spoon plugin documentation for the implementation.
+- `_mapping` - see the Spoon plugin documentation for the implementation.

 ### StatusBar.spoon

 Enables a status menu item with the familiar Hammerspoon logo, but with customizable contents and a flashing mode to signal ongoing operations.
-**Documentation underway**

 ### VolumeControl.spoon